 So, why might you want to own a piece of farmland yourself?

-Investing in real estate carries a lot of unique benefits, one of them being the tax benefits that you do not see with other investments out there.
-In addition, spreading your money out across different asset classes helps mitigate risk.
+Investing in real estate carries a lot of unique benefits, one of them being the tax benefits you do not see with other investments out there.
+In addition, spreading your money across different asset classes helps mitigate risk.

 Let's cover each of these reasons in a bit more detail now.

-Have you ever heard the saying “don't put all your eggs in one basket?”
+Have you ever heard the saying, “Don't put all your eggs in one basket?”